websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/using-forms-to-poll-users.md

 ## Creating Polls

-Three settings were added to the Form Settings modal, in the Submissions section, to enabled polls-like functionality in Liferay Forms: Limit to One Submission Per User, Expiration Date, and Show Partial Results to Respondents.
+Three settings were added to the Form Settings modal, in the Submissions section, to enabled polls-like functionality in Liferay Forms: Limit to One Submission per User, Expiration Date, and Show Partial Results to Respondents.

 ![The Submissions settings are for configuring poll-like behavior.](./using-forms-to-poll-users/images/01.png)